gfargo/ink-playing-cards/examples/golf.md

   setPlayerGrid(newGrid)
   if (newGrid[4].faceUp && newGrid[5].faceUp) {
     setGamePhase('main')
-    setMessage("Your turn.
-Draw a card from the deck or discard pile.")
+    setMessage('Your turn.
+Draw a card from the deck or discard pile.')
   }
 }